virgulvirgul/my-movie-database/readme.txt

 The plugin shortcode is [my_movie_db] .
 The parameters that can be set are <span>id</span>, <span>type</span>, <span>template</span> and <span>size</span>.

 ##### 1-) id
 The most important parameter is the id of the movie, tvshow or person info you wish to display.
-This parameter corresponds to the unique id of the resource at the <a href="https://www.themoviedb.org">TMDb website</a>.
+This parameter corresponds to the unique id of the resource at the <a target="_blank" href="https://www.themoviedb.org">TMDb website</a>.

 You can find the id by searching for the movie, tvshow or person at the TMDb website or in the respective custom post type edit screen in your wordpress backend.